fMoro1999/ng-component-from-template/README.md

 - **Select HTML** in your template and scaffold a complete component instantly
 - **Auto-detect bindings**: `[inputs]`, `(outputs)`, and `[(models)]` are automatically detected
 - **Smart type inference**: Automatically infers types from parent component using TypeScript analysis
+- **Template dependency detection**: Automatically detects and imports Angular directives, pipes, and components used in templates
 - **Signal-first generation**: Components are generated using Angular's modern Signal APIs (`input()`, `output()`, `model()`) by default
 - **Smart imports**: Automatically adds new components to parent component imports (for standalone components)
 - **Barrel exports**: Adds component to nearest `index.ts` barrel file